Mixed

 Step 3Jumpluff

-• Watch for Cloyster (Ice), Arcanine (Fire), and Nidoking (Poison) when using Jumpluff.
+• In Gold & Silver, watch for Cloyster (Ice), Arcanine (Fire), and Nidoking (Poison) when using Jumpluff.
 They all hit it super-effectively with STAB.
 Cloyster is the most dangerous since Ice moves deal 4x damage.
 Flying and Rock-type attackers are also a problem.
 With 5 weakness types, most competitive teams carry at least one counter.

-• Jumpluff fills the pivot role.
-It's leaning toward the physical side (base 55 Attack).
+• In Gold & Silver, Jumpluff fills the pivot role.
+It's a mixed attacker with base 55 Attack and 55 Sp.
+Atk.
 Base 110 Speed lets it outrun most of the field.
 And it's enough bulk to take a hit or two.